PacificBiosciences/FALCON/doc/falcon_manual.md

 Another useful heuristics is to only keep reads that has average 5' and 3' coverage.
 If a read is ended in a repeat regions, it might have higher than normal coverages of the end which is a repeat.
-Such reads does not provide much value for uniquely resolving the related repeats.
+Such reads do not provide much value for uniquely resolving the related repeats.
 We can filter them out and hopefully there are reads which span through the repeats and have "normal" unique anchors on both ends.
 Also, if the coverage is too low on one end of a